Voice Therapy

 Vocal Exercises

-Guided vocal exercises improve breathing, reduce throat strain, and help identify your optimal volume for strong, healthy speaking.
+Guided vocal exercises help rehabilitate the voice, improve breathing, reduce throat strain, and identify your optimal volume for strong and healthy speaking.

 Vocal Hygiene

-Your speech pathologist will offer guidance on strategies that support the health and function of your voice, such as improving hydration, reducing misuse or overuse of your voice, avoiding throat clearing and coughing, as well as coordinating with your laryngologist to manage allergies, asthma, acid reflux, or other medical conditions that can affect your voice.
+Your speech pathologist will offer guidance on strategies that support the health and function of your voice, such as improving hydration, reducing misuse or overuse of your voice, and avoiding throat clearing and coughing.
+To best optimize your vocal hygiene, it is also important to manage any medical factors that affect your throat and voice.
+Your laryngologist will work with you and your other providers to manage allergies, asthma, acid reflux, sleep apnea, or other medical conditions that contribute to your voice problem.

 Call for an Appointment